Danielhiversen/home_assistant_weather_data/README.md

 Replaces the old yr sensor.

+Install it as a custom component or use https://hacs.xyz/.

 To migrate from the old yr sensor, replace `- platform: yr` with `- platform: weather_data`

 The `weather_data` platform uses [met.no](https://www.met.no/) as a source for current